laspy/laspy/docs/installation.rst

 2) `laszip-python`_ (bindings to `laszip`_)

-When encountering LAZ data, pylas will try to use one of the backend in the order described above.
+When encountering LAZ data, laspy will try to use one of the backend in the order described above.
-(Example: if lazrs is not installed or if it fails during, the process, pylas will try laszip)
+(Example: if lazrs is not installed or if it fails during, the process, laspy will try laszip)

 `lazrs`_ is a Rust port of the laszip compression and decompression.
 Its main advantage is that it is able to compress/decompress using multiple threads which can